allenyin/allen_wireless/README.md

     Built off firmware2.asm, but integrate in radio communication with gtkclient.
 The radio communication involved is a stripped-down version of the original radio protocol -- writes in the raw samples, but since no spike-sorting is done, the matching bits are simply set to 0.
 Instructions to add in the echo nibble and packet#-in-frame nibble are present, so gtkclient can correctly read and interpret the packet information.

-    Requires uncommenting the `FIRMWARE_VERSION=RADIO_BASIC` in makefile to compile, uses the "memory_radio_basic.h" file, which describes the memory layout.
+    Requires uncommenting the `FIRMWARE_VERSION=radio_basic` in makefile to compile, uses the "memory_radio_basic.h" file, which describes the memory layout.
 The memory header file is taken care of by the Makefile.
 The corresponding header will be moved to be "memory.h" when the `FIMRWARE_VERSION` option is set.

     The blackfin cache memory organization can be visualized by the spreadsheet `radio_basic_memoryMap.ods`.